skillrepos/copilot-hands-on/codespace-labs.md

 ![Automatic doc of function](./images/cdd63.png?raw=true "Automatic doc of function")

-4. Let's see how Copilot can generate some data and mappings for us automatically.
+4. Now let's see how Copilot can generate some data and mappings for us automatically.
 Enter the prompt below in the main Chat text entry area.
 ```
 create a mapping of states to area codes
 the key is the state abbreviation